JosHuybrighs/CwwOnline.TabbedPageExt.Xamarin/README.md

 * **UI virtualization**: Tab pages can either directly be created (before they are selected) or they can be created at the moment the tab is selected.
 * **Crossplatform 'More' view**: For all platforms (android, iOS, uwp, ..) a 'more' tabbar button (iOS) or toolbar button (android, uwp) is automatically inserted popping up an iOS-like "More" listview to select one of the 'hidden' pages.
 As an option it also possible to configure the tabbed page to show a popup menu when touching the 'more' toolbar button (ios, android, uwp).
 The popup menu lists each overflow page with an icon and the page title.
 * **Navigation support**: Possibility to push the TabbedPage itself on the navigation stack.

+Important: You can use TabbedPageExt instead of TabbedPage in all of your projects EXCEPT when you want to implement OnAppearing and OnDisappearing in one or more of your tab pages.
+These methods will NOT be called!

 Example view: